dknight/whoopee/2024-01-05 lua-cheatsheet.md

   another `table`.
 - `#`: table length operator.

+!!! caution
-> Remember!
+    Remember!
 Tables in Lua start at index 1, not from 0.

 ```lua
 someTable = {} -- creates new empty table, aka table constructor